Otra Cosa

-Otra Cosa ("Something Else") is the title of the fifth studio album by Mexican singer-songwriter Julieta Venegas, released worldwide on March 16, 2010. iTunes sold two versions of this album, the standard version and an iTunes LP, and it became the first iTunes LP released by a Latin artist.
+Otra Cosa ("Something Else") is the fifth studio album by Mexican singer-songwriter Julieta Venegas, released worldwide on March 16, 2010. iTunes sold two versions of this album, the standard version and an iTunes LP, and it became the first iTunes LP released by a Latin artist.
 The deluxe iTunes release includes the music video for the single "Bien o Mal," as well as a remix by the Mexican Institute of Sound.
 The album was also released exclusively in Mexico in format of vinyl.

 This album features collaborations with Alejandro Sergi (vocals from Miranda!) and Adrián Dárgelos (vocals from Babasónicos).
 The first single chosen to promote the album was the song "Bien o Mal," which topped the popularity in Mexican radio and in Latin America.

 In Mexico, Otra Cosa sold 30,000 copies.
 Won the Latin Grammy Award for Best Short Form Music Video.
 The album received a Grammy Award nomination for Best Latin Pop Album.

 Background

-On this album Julieta Venegas served not only as a singer/songwriter but also as a producer.
+On this album Julieta Venegas served not only as a singer-songwriter but also as a producer.
 She directed each of the processes and the song selection, choice and management arrangements.
 For Otra Cosa, Venegas used the sounds of acoustic and electric guitars, synthesizers, many percussion instruments, cavaquinhos, woodwinds, pianos and accordions ever.
 As for the composition and subsequent recording of the album, it said on her official blog: